fission/docs.fission.io/docs/content/en/docs/triggers/message-queue-trigger-kind-keda/nats-streaming.md

 ### Consumer function

 The consumer function is golang function which takes the body of the request, appends a "Hello" and returns the resulting string.
+The file is present [here](https://github.com/fission/keda-connectors/blob/master/nats-streaming-http-connector/test/consumer/hello.go).

 ```go
 package main